 Material damage cover such as fixtures and fittings, stock and contents: This cover protects your shop contents including fixtures, displays, racking and stock if they are damaged, stolen or lost as a result of an insured peril.
 Business equipment such as computer systems, point of sale systems and machinery can also be covered under this policy.

-Portable Equipment Cover: Are laptops or business phones important to your business?
+Portable equipment cover: Are laptops or business phones important to your business?
 If your equipment is damaged or stolen away from the main premises, this cover can provide the appropriate protection.

-Products Liability: This cover protects your business should a third party incur damages or injury as a result of a fault with a product you have sold to them.
+Products liability: This cover protects your business should a third party incur damages or injury as a result of a fault with a product you have sold to them.
 Cover includes liability for legal fees and compensation in relation to the claim

-Public Liability: This cover is designed to cover the cost of legal expenses and compensation which arises from the allegation of a negligent act by third parties.
+Public liability insurance: This cover is designed to cover the cost of legal expenses and compensation which arises from the allegation of a negligent act by third parties.
 In the main, these will be liabilities which emanate from your business premises or from actions of your workers at other locations, in connection with your business activities.